 With all of the dining destinations sprouting up at the intersection of Pickwick Avenue and Cherry Street, Rountree is solidifying its rank as one of Springfield’s most desirable neighborhoods.
 But what’s a neighborhood without a market?
-Scheduled to open September 24 (after a grand opening weekend September 21–22), Culture Counter aims to fill the dearth by providing organically grown, ethically sourced and local foods out of its market, cafe and community space.
+Scheduled to open in 2020, Culture Counter aims to fill the dearth by providing organically grown, ethically sourced and local foods out of its market, cafe and community space.

 The Dream Team